Faggot: Books and magazines

 Larry Kramer's 1978 novel Faggots discusses the gay community including the use of the word within and towards the community.
 A description of Pamela Moore's 1956 novel Chocolates for Breakfast in the Warner Books 1982 culture guide The Catalog of Cool reads: "Her fifteen-year-old heroine first balls a fag actor in H'wood, then makes it with some hermetic, filthy rich, hotel-bound Italian count."

 In its November 2002 issue, the New Oxford Review, a Catholic magazine, caused controversy by its use and defense of the word in an editorial.
 During the correspondence between the editors and a gay reader, the editors clarified that they would only use the word to describe a "practicing homosexual".
 They defended the use of the word, saying that it was important to preserve the social stigma of gays and lesbians.

 Music

 1960s

 Arlo Guthrie uses the slur in his 1967 signature song "Alice's Restaurant", noting it as a potential way to avoid military induction at the time (Guthrie had removed the word from live performances of the song in the 21st century).

 Phil Ochs uses the slur in his 1969 song "I Kill Therefore I Am".
 In the song, which is written from the point of view of a hateful police officer, he uses the slur to describe the student activists who protested the Vietnam War.

+1970s

+The Sex Pistols used the word in their song "New York".